hazymorning/origami_weather/README.md

 - `background_haze: false` stops the drifting haze layers.
 They are CSS-animated rather than canvas, but they still add up on weak GPUs.
 - `background_mode: images` swaps the animated sky for a static file.
 Keep in mind this only replaces the background layer: clouds, precipitation, stars and the sun keep running on top of it, so switch those off too if that was the goal.

 These stack.
-Keeping the animated sky but turning off precipitation and clouds, for example, gives you a good-looking card at very little rendering cost.
+Keeping the animated sky but turning off precipitation and clouds, for example, gives you a good-looking card at little rendering cost.

 </details>